 above appears via the Languages pull-down at the top of the

 - On an Apple TV, the process depends on

-whether or not you have a new Generation 4 (available in late
+whether or not you have a Generation 4 (available in late 2015)

-2015) with a touchpad on the remote, or the previous model
+with a touchpad on the remote, or the previous model (Generation

-(Generation 3).
-The Generation 1 or 2 Apple TVs do not support
+3).
+The Generation 1 or 2 Apple TVs do not support description,

-- For the new 2015 Gen 4 model, start by swiping down
+- For the Gen 4 model, start by swiping down

 on the remote's touchpad to activate the Options menu.
 The

 rest of the process is close to what is described below,